icann/rdap-conformance-tool/docs/std_95/common_structures.md

   "message": "The JSON value is not a string."
 }
 ```
-    6. The variantNames data structure must be a syntactically valid JSON array.
+    6. Test case [-11507](#id-testCase-11507){ #id-testCase-11507 }: The variantNames data structure must be a syntactically valid JSON array.
 ``` json
 {
   "code": -11507,